DocF/DocF.github.io/_pages/about.md

 I am a Ph.D. candidate at the School of Aerospace Engineering, Tsinghua University.
 My research interests are centered on the application of Artificial Intelligence in Aerospace, with a particular focus on Machine Learning, Deep Learning, and Computer Vision.

-I am very fortunate to be advised by Prof. Wang Zhaokui of [DSSL Lab](http://www.dssllab.com/)from School of Aerospace Engineering, Tsinghua University.
+I am very fortunate to be advised by Prof. Wang Zhaokui of [DSSL Lab](http://www.dssllab.com/) from School of Aerospace Engineering, Tsinghua University.

 ## Education